 If you aren’t familiar, a whole-home humidifier gets water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
-There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention in the end.
+There are more up-front costs to get started, but there is less maintenance, lower energy costs and mold prevention in the end.

 There are a couple items you’ll need to consider when looking at a whole-home humidifier.